Don Shula Dead, Former Miami Dolphins Coach Dies At 90

 Don Shula has died at the age of 90.
 The former coach of the Miami Dolphins passed away on Monday morning, according to Barry Jackson of the Miami Herald.
 According to Jackson, one of Shula’s children confirmed the sad news.
+His cause of death was not made available.

 Very sad news: Dolphins Hall of Fame coach Don Shula passed away this morning at age 90, one of his children confirmed.